Canon 10D vs Fujifilm X-T20

 Feature comparison: Canon 10D vs Fujifilm X-T20

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T20 has an electronic viewfinder (2360k dots), while the 10D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T20 offers a wider field of view (100%) than the one in the 10D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T20 has a higher magnification (0.62x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 10D and Fujifilm X-T20 along with similar information for a selection of comparators.

 One feature that is present on the 10D, but is missing on the X-T20 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.